estelita24601/final-project-5001/README.md

 * Testing flask was harder but I ended up using a lot of print statements that would show up on the command line and were very helpful for debugging.

 * To test my html input elements and post requests I created a temporary webpage that all forms would redirect to that displayed the post request.
 This also helped me figure out the best format for the data I sent in my post requests.
-However, once I started putting in more buttons I switched over to using more print statements.
+I would also keep my CSV file open to the side to make sure it was being edited correctly.
+As the website progressed I had to get rid of the temporary webpage and switched to more print statements.

   ![](https://cdn.discordapp.com/attachments/778320935488716851/1180713497219305472/image.png)

+* When testing interaction with the website I would

 ## Missing Features / What's Next

 * Currently editing a task redirects you to a different page where you can only see the task you're editing.
-With more time I would have liked to allow tasks to be edited on the homepage, perhaps by re-rendering the page with text and date input elements in place of the text elements previously displaying the task's name and date.
+With more time I would have liked to allow tasks to be edited on the homepage.

+  * Perhaps by re-rendering the page with text and date input elements in place of the text elements previously displaying the task's name and date.
 And then replacing the edit/delete buttons with a save button.

 * Now that I have the basic working I'd like to add multiple ways to sort the tasks on the list by name, date, and completion.
-In a similar vein adding filter views would be nice as well.

-* A larger goal for the future would be the ability to nest tasks, though it might require a significant amount of refactoring.
+I would also love to add the ability to nest tasks.

+  * For sorting I could just keep the instance of `TaskCollection` the same and just re-sort the CSV file.
+Or it might be better to switch to an array since the dictionary might make nesting tasks cumbersome as well.
+I could extend `TaskCollection` to make a class for groups of nested tasks that indicates which task is the main header task and which ones are the subtasks.

 ## Final Reflection